domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 )                                                             {/* highlight-line */}
 ```

 With this addition, we specified that the context that we are creating will have all of the properties defined in our interface.
-The `{}as IClothesContext` represents a default value that is given to our context.
+The `{} as IClothesContext` represents a default value that is given to our context.
 The `as` keyword just specifies to treat our empty object as if it were a type of IClothesContext.
 This is added purely to avoid the TypeScript compile errors.
 In the project that we are creating, the default value will not be used.

 Great, so we have our context created, but now we must render the provider component that is a property of our `ClothesContext`.